iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

 Now we have the take care of the actual build of our project.
 Remember that this was the part that Vercel actually took care off.
 In order to make sure our project is built in the same environment we can configure our runner to run on the latest version of Ubuntu Linux and so it uses the latest required Node version so it matches the environment of Vercel.

-Next we configure the Github action to checkout our repo source code on our runner and set the default Node version to the version that’s stored in the workflow ENV variables.
+Next we configure the GitHub action to checkout our repo source code on our runner and set the default Node version to the version that’s stored in the workflow ENV variables.

 Now that we’ve got the basic setup covered we can actually go and implement the build commands.
 For this we are going to use Vercel CLI which makes it easy for us to implement the build process in our pipeline.